Ethernos9/TodoWithTypeScript/README.md

-# TOOD application using typescript
+# TODO application using typescript
     created my first project using typeScript